This post is dedicated to ECC present and past staff. If you enjoy it, please follow my blog.

 You should.
 Life is dull without a dream.
 Life is stagnant without a dream.

-A dream is, by definition, an involuntary vision occurring to a person when awake.
+involuntary vision occurring to a person when awake.

 Can you make your dream come true?